-30.01 This collective agreement shall be binding on both parties and shall be deemed to commence and remain in effect from the date of ratification to 30 June 2018.
+30.01 This collective agreement shall be binding on both parties and shall commence and remain in effect from 1 July 2019 to 30 June 2022.

 This collective agreement shall automatically renew itself for periods of one (I) year unless either party notifies the other in writing within the period of ninety (90) days prior to any expiry date that it desires to amend or terminate this collective agreement.